Fumoi Self-Cleaning Litter Box Review (2026): Worth It?

 First-time automatic litter box buyers testing the category.
 If you are curious about automatic litter boxes but not ready to spend premium prices, the Fumoi sits at roughly one-third the cost of the Litter-Robot 4.
 Think of it as a two-to-three year product, not a five-year appliance.
 If the concept works for your household, you can decide later whether to invest in a premium upgrade.

 Noise-sensitive households.
-If the litter box will live near a bedroom, office, or living area, the Fumoi's 36 dB operation is genuinely hard to hear from the next room.
+If the litter box will sit near a bedroom, office, or living area, the Fumoi's 36 dB operation is genuinely hard to hear from the next room.
 Multiple buyers confirmed placing it bedroom-adjacent without disturbance.
 Night mode adds an extra layer of quiet-hours scheduling.

 🎯 Is the Fumoi the Right Litter Box for Your Home?